compellit/gamaweb/README.md

 This Django app is the web version of GAMA, the Galician Metrical Analyzer.
 It provides a metrical analysis of poetry in Galician.

-The scansion algorithm is [Jumper](https://github.com/grmarco/jumper/blob/master/jumper.py) (Marco Remón`` & Gonzalo, 2021).
-This is included in module `gumper/gumper.py` (Gumper = Galician Jumper).
+The scansion algorithm is [Jumper](https://github.com/grmarco/jumper/blob/master/jumper.py) (Marco Remón & Gonzalo, 2021).
+This is included in module `gumper/gumper.py` (the *g* is for *Galician*).
 Jumper was created for Spanish, but we adapted its data to work with Galician.

 We also added a preprocessing to handle non-normative spelling in Galician, this is useful for historical texts predating an orthographic norm.
 Most processing time is due to this preprocessing; scansion with Jumper is very fast.